esemkej/cards_manager/README.md

 - **Membership Cards & Folders:** Store membership cards and organize them into folders, including nested folder structures.
 - **Favorites:** Mark both membership cards and folders as favorites for quick access.
-- **Sorting Options:** Sort items by name, creation order (based on internal IDs), or usage count, with ascending and descending modes.
+- **Sorting Options:** Sort items by name, creation order (based on internal IDs), usage count or item type, with ascending and descending modes.
 - **Filtering:** Switch between viewing all items or favorites only.
 - **Visual Customization:** Customize cards using gradient styles for better visual distinction.
 - **QR & Barcode Scanning:** Add membership codes by scanning with the camera or by scanning existing images from device storage.